 Ted Neeley as Singer

 1. The 1970s was a kind of Golden Age of Road Movies.
 In addition to Two-Lane Blacktop, Duel, and Vanishing Point, we have acclaimed films as diverse as Paper Moon (1973), Badlands (1973), and Harry and Tonto (1974).
+In the same era, Gene Hackman and Al Pacino walked, hitchhiked, and trainhopped across period America in Scarecrow (1973), to critical acclaim but little box-office success.

 This list is by no means exhaustive.
 Feel free to /message me with, "good review, jackass, but how could you forget...?"